Last updated on March 31st, 2023

-If your potential customers constitute a teenage category, you might want to consider adding funky, trendy, and colorful elements in your logo.
-In contrast, it would make sense in keeping the bells and whistles at bay if the intended audience is older and / or professional.
+If your potential customers constitute a teenage category, consider adding funky, trendy, and colorful elements to your logo.
+In contrast, keeping the bells and whistles at bay would make sense if the intended audience is older and/or professional.

 That’s not all there is to it.
-Besides age group, try to probe In and figure their buying habits and understand what attracts them and why.
-In fact, it would be a great idea to conduct a survey on the potential customers and gauge the responses to get a clue of their preferences.
+Apart from the age group, try to delve deeper and figure out the buying habits of your prospects, as well as what attracts them and why.
+In fact, surveying potential customers can be an excellent idea to gauge their responses and preferences.